mihsu81/addon-portainer/README.md

+# ⚠️ USE AT YOUR OWN RISK ⚠️

+This is an installable version of the discontinued Portainer addon here: https://github.com/hassio-addons/addon-portainer

+Don't use this unless you know what you're doing.
+No support is provided.

-# Home Assistant Community Add-on: Portainer
+## Home Assistant Community Add-on: Portainer

 [![GitHub Release][releases-shield]][releases]
 ![Project Stage][project-stage-shield]